Neuroshima Convoy card game – Portal Games

 We bought this to play online with a friend and was very disappointed that it only allows online matchups with random strangers.

 This is an amazing 2 player game.
 The moloch (machines) are marching to destroy New York.
 The humans are trying to stop them.
 Its actually pretty simple to play, but to play it well will take many games.
 The AI is also pretty decent!
 The UI and the graphics are top notch!
-The tutorial is done well!
+The tutorial is done well.

 As a fan of Neuroshima Hex, we thought we would give this a try.
 Enjoying it but it definitely has a steep learning curve at the beginning.
 We knocked a star off because tutorial is too basic and there is not nearly enough explanation of how to play, how units function, etc. It took us a good 3 or 4 games until we got to the point that we understood how the game basics work.
 Im now about 8 games in and there are still some things Im not sure about.
 But obviously Im enjoying it or we wouldnt still be playing.
 The game is described as asymmetrical in that Moloch is more powerful and the opposing Outpost faction has weaker units that require more subtle and nuanced game play.
-In our experience it is much easier to win as Moloch, at least when playing the AI.
-(I havent tried multiplayer yet.)
+In our experience it is much easier to win as Moloch, at least when playing the AI. (we havent tried multiplayer yet.).

 First off, well done Portal this game plays very well.
 AI is decently strong for both factions.
 We havent tapped into multiplayer yet, so we will that out for this review.
 We have experienced a bug that has happened twice within a short span, so we know it is not some random fluke accident.
 While playing as Moloch the Outpost AI uses Nestugov to capture the Kasparov module.
 The AI uses the module, and sometimes it works and sometimes it doesnt.
 When it doesnt, the AI gets caught in a loop where it will activate the module, choose a robot to move, be unable to move it, reverse the move and go back to the module, choose the same robot again, and still not be able to move it and the AI goes back to the module.
 This is unfortunately a game breaking bug, as the AI cant seem to logic its way out of the problem and just gets stuck choosing the same immovable robot.
 Fix this bug and this will be 5 star review.